radiantone/entangle/README.md

 def myfunc():
     return
 ```

+If you have a custom on-prem environment you can write a simple decorator that deploys the task to that and use it alongside other infrastructure decorators.
 ## Install

 NOTE: At the moment entangle only works with python 3.7 or 3.8 due to how coroutines work in those versions.